warlord0/MickHargraves/notes/guides/Blood Tithe (v2): Refined Novel Outline.md

 - Detailed horror elements of demonic essence being stored
 - Marchosias explaining the true horror of what Blackthorn intends
 - From Mick's memories Marchosias learns of the "favour" for Lilaeth
+- Reveal that the Aggregation process would permanently suppress Reid's personality
+- Create a moment where Mick must actively try to reach Reid to gain her help
+- Show that Reid understands the counter-binding better than Crane does
+- Establish that Cell 7B is where the original split occurred during an early experiment
+- Perhaps end with Reid making a sacrifice to help Mick reconnect with Marchosias

 ### Chapter 28: SIDE QUEST - The Freed Entities (Hybrid)